 ALTER DATABASE YourSonarQubeDatabase SET READ_COMMITTED_SNAPSHOT ON WITH ROLLBACK IMMEDIATE;

 sqljdbc_auth.dll to any folder in your path.
-You should match the 32-bit or 64-bit version of the dll to the architecture of your server machine.
+You should use the 64-bit version of the dll to match the architecture of your server machine.
 If you are running the SonarQube as a windows service and want to use Integrated security, please make sure the Windows account under which the service is running has permission to connect your SQL Server.
 The account should have

 If you're running the SonarQube server from a command prompt, the user under which the command prompt is running should have

 sonar.jdbc.password properties are commented out, otherwise SonarQube will use SQL Authentication.

 To use SQL Authentication, use the following connection string.
 Also ensure that